-Nuclear control rooms are an integral part of plant safety – housing controls, data and signals required for secure operation of a plant.
+Nuclear power station control rooms are an integral part of plant safety – housing controls, data and signals required for secure operation of a plant.
 As well as monitoring all plant equipment, operators also manage routine surveillance, maintenance, site emergencies and safety incidents.
 Signals from critical infrastructure are transmitted to the control room so that operators can perform their necessary tasks.

 The high pressure, and high risk, nature of these signals requires the utmost levels of security, reliability, and resilience.
 Designed to operate in these high-risk environments, KVM solutions maximize uptime by offering full redundancy and synchronized control.
 They improve efficiency by giving real-time remote access to data and increase return on investment through seamless scalability of the network.

 When considering an offshore platform, many think about the mechanical complexity.
 However, they are also a powerhouse of data.
 Like any data center on land, they need real-time connectivity to operate and grow.
 Adverse weather conditions and hazardous environments present tough conditions for the operators and computing equipment of offshore plants.
 Operators must be able to manage processes and analyze data in real-time, without losing data integrity, from computers that have been relocated to purpose-built server rooms.